Bibhash7/Bibhash7/README.md

-# Hi there,I am Bibhash Ghosh.
+# Hi there, I am Bibhash Ghosh.

 I worked as a SDE-1 at Amazon, and as an Assistant System Enginner at TCS.
 I have completed my MCA ( Master of Computer Applications ) from Jadavpur University, West Bengal, India.